nerometa/qr-code-component-challenge/README.md

 ### Useful resources

 - [A Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/) - This helped me resets CSS values, like remove that body margin so you can apply truly full background color.
 - [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) - If you use Visual Studio Code, this is really helpful when you use Sass/SCSS.
-If you still have an extension by Ritwick Dey by the same name, switch to this one because the Ritick Dey one is not maintained anymore.
+If you still have an extension by Ritwick Dey by the same name, switch to this one because the Ritwick Dey one is not maintained anymore.

 ## Author